silverstripe/recipe-plugin/README.md

 $ composer upgrade-recipe silverstripe/recipe-cms ^1.0@dev
 ```

+## Removing recipes

+As installation of a recipe inlines all dependencies and passes ownership to the root project,
+there is no automatic removal process.
+To remove a recipe, you should manually remove any
+required module that is no longer desired via `composer remove <module>`.

+The `provide` reference to the recipe can also be safely removed, although it has no practical result
+other than to disable future calls to `upgrade-recipe` on this recipe.

 ## Installing or upgrading recipes without inlining them

 If desired, the optional inline behaviour of recipes can be omitted.
 Simply use the composer commands `require` and